Procedure Information

 - The failure of a student, student advocate, or student organization to appear at the hearing shall not prevent the hearing from proceeding as scheduled.

-- During the hearing the accused student shall be given the opportunity to speak in his/her own defense, to present witnesses to the event in question and question any witnesses and to have a student advocate present.
+- During the hearing the student shall be given the opportunity to speak in their own defense, to present witnesses to the event in question, to question any witness, and to have a student advocate present.

 - the time, place, and date of the hearing;

-- the complaint and the nature of the evidence to be presented against him/her.;
+- the complaint and the nature of the evidence to be presented against them.

 - At least three (3) business days prior to the hearing, the accused student shall provide the Conduct Officer with:

-- names of material witnesses that may be called to speak on his/her behalf;
+- names of material witnesses that may be called to speak on their behalf;

-- copies of all documents or written statement that will be presented on his/her behalf;
+- copies of all documents or written statement that will be presented on their behalf;

-- name of his/her advocate, if an advocate will be present.
+- name of their advocate, if an advocate will be present.

 - The order of the hearing shall be as follows: